DilaraUcar/yoga_vibe_p5/README.md

 ### Content

+- I used [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthrough tutorial "Boutique Ado" for the product display page to get the correct responsive design on all screen sizes.

 ### Media
+- [Pexels](https://www.pexels.com/) was used for product and all accross site images.

 ### Acknowledgments
+- Thank You to Spencer Barriball, my Code Institute Mentor.
-- Tutor support at Code Institute.
+- Thank you to Tutor support at Code Institute and the Slack community.